GuDev-07/GuDev-07/README.md

 ###

-<p align="left">I have a solid foundation in front-end, with experience in HTML, CSS, Bootstrap.
-Nodejs and basic JavaScript.
-In my projects, each one is a unique opportunity to explore and apply my knowledge, always with the aim of delivering creative and functional solutions.<br><br>On the back-end, I have a robust understanding of Python and I am currently learning C and SQL languages ​​to expand my database skills.</p>
+<p align="left">I am an IT professional with experience in data analysis, SQL, and Power BI, passionate about transforming information into insights.
+I also bring a consulting mindset, understanding the client’s perspective to deliver effective solutions, while continuously developing my programming skills and working on essential projects in technology and business.</p>

 ###